 - How to use Books on your Apple Watch

 - How to use Voice Memos on your Apple Watch

 The Noise app is a new Apple app for your Apple Watch that looks to take care of your ears!
 When your Apple Watch hears that you're in a loud environment, it will send you a notification letting you know that you could suffer hearing damage if you stay in that environment to long without ear protection!

 Health and fitness is a huge part of Apple Watch, and watchOS 6 has a few big improvements to its health and fitness capabilities!

-Activity is now getting the ability to track your stats and put them into a trending tab for you to better see the trends of your activity from day-to-day.
-You can look back 90 days and see you average ring score for all three rings all in one place!
+Activity now has the ability to track your stats and put them into a trending tab for you to better see the trends of your activity from day-to-day.
+You can look back 90 days and see your average ring score for all three rings all in one place!

 "At a glance, the tab shows whether the trends are up or down for key metrics such as active calories, exercise minutes, walking pace and others.
 If the last 90 days of activity shows a downward trend relative to the last 365 days, the Activity app offers coaching to help the user get back on track."